 My hunch is that next year, Republicans will nominate a candidate who will be neither politically radioactive nor the reincarnation of Reagan.
 The nominee will fall somewhere in between, which means that the state of the economy, demographic trends, money, and the effectiveness of campaigns will matter a lot.

 Democrats can hope and pray that the GOP chooses former Alaska Gov. Sarah Palin or some other candidate who can’t win a significant number of independent votes.
 But in the end, that probably won’t happen.
 Republicans hoping for a charismatic candidate who can put together some grand coalition will likely be similarly disappointed.

 The danger of staying too focused on campaign developments is that you miss the megafactors that drive the electorate and election results.
 Watch the forest; don’t concentrate so much on individual trees.

-This article appears in the March 8, 2011, edition of National Journal Daily.
+This article appears in the March 8, 2011 edition of NJ Daily.